cccties/book_templates/README.md

 # <a name="english"> book templates

 This template collection is designed exclusively for CHiLO-Producer (https://github.com/cccties/chilo-producer).
-Can not be used separately.
+Can not be used alone.

 For usage, see CHiLO-Producer README (https://github.com/cccties/chilo-producer#how-to-use-chilo-producer)